chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

       $ scp -r /etc/opscode-push-jobs-server <each servers IP>:/etc

 #.
 TCP protocol ports 10000 and 10003 must be open.
 These are the heartbeat and command ports respectively.
-They allow the Chef push jobs server to communicate with the Chef push jobs clients.
+They allow the Chef Push Jobs server to communicate with the Chef Push Jobs clients.
 In a configuration with both frontend and backend servers, these ports only need to be open on the backend servers.
-The Chef push jobs server waits for connections from the Chef push jobs client (and never makes a connection to a Chef push jobs client).
+The Chef Push Jobs server waits for connections from the Chef Push Jobs client (and never makes a connection to a Chef Push Jobs client).

 #.
-Reconfigure the remaining Chef push jobs servers:
+Reconfigure the remaining Chef Push Jobs servers:

    .. code-block:: bash